 What is Safeguarding?

 Safeguarding means everything to do with keeping children safe.
-For example, it can be as simple as keeping children safe when playing in the school garden, to making sure equipment and resources are working properly.
+For example, it can be as simple as keeping children safe when playing in the nursery garden, to making sure equipment and resources are working properly.

 All our staff receive a DBS check before we confirm their employment, and are shown the school Safeguarding Policy (updated annually) alongside the DOE documentation.
 Safeguarding updates and information are also regularly circulated in team meetings and on staff training days to maintain a working understanding of these principles.

 We foster a safe environment, where students are surrounded by trusted and familiar staff should they have any worries or problems they’d like to talk about.

 Lead Designated Safeguarding for CVSE – Kate Lunn